 Professor Kelliher's research interests center on British eighteenth and nineteenth century women's literature.
 She is particularly interested in the concept of propriety in the novels of early women writers (e.g., Ann Radcliffe) and in conduct books instructing women in proper behavior.

-Guirdex Masse earned a B.A. in English and Africana Studies frm Brooklyn College (City University of New York), and a Ph.D. in English from Emory University.
+Guirdex Masse earned a Bachelor of Arts degree in English and Africana Studies from Brooklyn College (City University of New York), and a doctorate in English from Emory University.
 An interdisciplinary scholar of African American and African Diaspora literatures and cultures, his research explores the ways racial and cultural identities, as well as notions of citizenship and freedom, emerge from the transnational encounters of black writers and artists.
 He is currently working on a project that examines the participation of writers such as James Baldwin, Richard Wright, George Lamming, Leopold Sedar Senghor, and Aime Cesaire at a seminal conference that took place in Paris in 1956 (Le Premier Congres International des Ecrivains et Artistes Noirs).
 He is also pursuing work on an English translation of the novel Les Arbres Musiciens by the Haitian novelist and political activist Jacques Stephen Alexis.

 Before joining the Department of English and Foreign Languages at Augusta University, Dr. Masse taught composition, African American, World Literature, and Caribbean literature courses at Emory University, Fordham University, Brooklyn College and the College of Staten Island.
 His teaching and research have been supported by several grants and fellowships, including the Mellon Mays Undergraduate Fellowship, the Woodrow Wilson National Fellowship Foundation, and the James Weldon Johnson Institute of Race and Difference.